-In 2014, during one of our weekend get-a-ways to a favorite winery near the mountains — which we took often — I remember a conversation about: what we would do as a career if money wasn’t a factor.
+In 2014, during one of our weekend get-a-ways to a favorite winery near the mountains, we had a conversation about: what we would do as a career if money wasn’t a factor.
 Ray, who loves being outdoors with nature and who is a great with plants mentioned he would love to learn how to run a vineyard… going wine-ing probably helped to form that thought.
-For me, Ray thought that with my organizational and decorating abilities that I would enjoy real estate and home staging.
+Cheri, who loves organization and decorating thought of real estate and home staging.

 When we arrived, we were still talking about our dreams and shared it with our friends who owned the winery.
 They looked at us and said “we don’t see you doing that, we see you more as B&B people; and oh by the way, the bed & breakfast right behind us is thinking about coming on the market soon.
 We think you should buy it.”
 We continued chatting with them for at least another hour and when we finished our wine, we decided to drive over to the property and check it out.